 Many Canadians confuse the terms mental health and mental illness and use them interchangeably—this confusion contributes to the stigma of mental illness; it divides people into those who experience mental illness and those who don’t.

 When people understand that mental health is something we ALL have, they realize that mental health is everyone’s issue—we all benefit from celebrating, promoting and acknowledging the role that good mental health plays in living a full and meaningful life.
-You may already be doing things to support your mental health and don’t even know it.
-CMHA reviews the benefits of good mental health and important ways to improve it like getting physical, eating right, and taking control of stress.
+You may already be doing things to support your mental health in sports and don’t even know it.
+CMHA reviews the benefits of good mental health in sports and important ways to improve it like getting physical, eating right, and taking control of stress.

 Mental health is like physical health, everyone has it and everyone needs it.